jSherz/jsj-blog/_posts/2015-11-17-custom-kernel-jails-vnet.markdown

 make installkernel KERNCONF=MYKERNEL
 {% endhighlight %}

-Let me know if you have any questions or... more importantly, if there's an easier way of doing this!
+Let me know if you have any questions or... more importantly, if there&rsquo;s an easier way of doing this!

 ## Sources